The Last Kings of Hollywood

 By Paul Fischer

-Three men in 1970s attire stand side by side on a book cover titled "The Last Kings of Hollywood.
+Three men in 1970s clothing pose together on the cover of "The Last Kings of Hollywood" by Paul Fischer.

 Title: The Last Kings of Hollywood